pvinis/alexa-pepper-radio/README.md

 3. ```./models/*.json```

-   Change the model defintion to replace the invocation name (it defaults to "my radio") and the sample phrases for each intent.
+   Change the model defintion to replace the invocation name (it defaults to "pepper radio") and the sample phrases for each intent.

    Repeat the operation for each locale you are planning to support.